Korak-997/clroten/README.md

 # Encryptor
 A **Command Line Tool** for **Encrypting** and **Decrypting** Files and Texts

+# Features

+* Easy basic Encrypting and Decrypting
+* Based on Cipher Cryptography Methods
+* it works well with
+  * Text files
+  * Single or Multiple Words
+  * Single or Multiple Sentences

 # How to Use :

 * First you need to Clone or download the Project into ur machine